yo0shi/yo0shi/README.md

     ✔️ JS
     ✔️ PHP

-And, in 2021, today, I'm playing hackathons and coding marathons, I was at the Recode Pro 2021 hackathon and HackerRank.
+And, in 2021, today, I'm playing hackathons and coding marathons, I participated in the Recode Pro 2021 hackathod and HackerRank.